ericiexec/test/README.md

 The goal of this tutorial is to build a convolutional neural network (CNN) for recognizing images.

-The model in this CIFAR-10 tutorial is a multi-layer architecture consisting of alternating convolutions and nonlinearities.
+The model used in this CIFAR-10 tutorial is a multi-layer architecture consisting of alternating convolutions and nonlinearities.

 ![alt text](images/graph_nn_1.png "Neural Network architecture")